Key Takeaways

 High rise buildings may use reinforced concrete cores, shear walls, moment frames, braced frames, tube systems, core-and-outrigger systems, diagrids, or composite steel-concrete systems.
 The best choice depends on building height, slenderness, floor plan, wind exposure, seismic risk, construction speed, material availability, and architectural constraints.

 Wind is important because tall buildings behave like vertical cantilevers.
-As height and slenderness increase, wind can control lateral drift, overturning forces, cladding pressure, and occupant comfort.
+As height and slenderness increase, wind can control lateral drift, overturning forces, cladding pressure, torsional response, and occupant comfort.
 A building may be strong enough for code-level loads but still need more stiffness or damping to control movement.

 A high rise building is a broad term for a tall building that requires vertical transportation and special design systems.
 A skyscraper is usually used for a much taller or skyline-defining high rise.
 The boundary is not universal, so engineers focus less on the label and more on structural behavior, safety, serviceability, and constructability.